High-Energy Concentration for Federated Learning in Frequency Domain: Abstract

 \section{Abstract}

-Federated Learning (FL) presents significant potential for collaborative optimization without data sharing.
-Since synthetic data is sent to the server, leveraging the popular concept of dataset distillation, this FL framework protects real data privacy while alleviating data heterogeneity.
-However, such methods are still challenged by the redundant information and noise in entire spatial-domain designs, which inevitably increases the communication burden.
-In this paper, we propose a novel Frequency-Domain aware FL method with high-energy concentration (FedFD) to address this problem.
-Our FedFD is inspired by the discovery that the discrete cosine transform predominantly distributes energy to specific regions, referred to as high-energy concentration.
+Federated learning (FL) facilitates the mitigation of data heterogeneity by transmitting privacy-preserving synthetic data.
+However, existing aggregation-free frameworks are limited by the need to optimize and transmit the entire spatial domain, resulting in redundant information and noise that impact global model performance and increase communication burden.
+To alleviate this issue, we propose a novel Frequency-Domain–aware FL method (FedFD), inspired by the energy concentration and component orthogonality of the frequency domain.
 The principle behind FedFD is that low-energy like high-frequency components usually contain redundant information and noise, thus filtering them helps reduce communication costs and optimize performance.
-Our FedFD is mathematically formulated to preserve the low-frequency components using a binary mask, facilitating an optimal solution through frequency-domain distribution alignment.
-In particular, real data-driven synthetic classification is imposed into the loss to enhance the quality of the low-frequency components.
+Specifically, the discrete cosine transform is first used to convert spatial domain features into the frequency domain.
+Subsequently, the low-frequency components are optimized via a designed frequency-domain alignment objective, which differs from existing spatial domain alignment.
+On this basis, real data-driven synthetic classification is introduced to enhance the quality of low-frequency components.
+Furthermore, a low-frequency-based curriculum-style communication strategy is designed to further enhance global model performance by gradually increasing the low-frequency component increments while maintaining a low communication budget.
 On five image and speech datasets, FedFD achieves superior performance than state-of-the-art methods while reducing communication costs.
-For example, on the CIFAR-10 dataset with Dirichlet coefficient $\alpha = 0.01$, FedFD achieves a minimum reduction of 37.78\% in the communication cost, while attaining a 10.88\% performance gain.
+For example, on the CIFAR-10 with Dirichlet coefficient $\alpha = 0.01$, FedFD achieves a minimum reduction of 37.78\% in the communication cost, while attaining a 10.88\% performance gain.